So, what is the Binding Caucus Rule?

 Alaska happens to be the only state in the nation which employs a Binding Caucus.
 On it's face value it is illegal, and should be challenged in court.

-This is an ongoing list of legislators and candidates who, in some form, support the elimination of the "Binding Caucus Rule."
+This is an ongoing list of legislators who, in some form, support the elimination of the "Binding Caucus Rule."

-Legislators and Candidates are solicited with these three options.
+Legislators have been solicited with these three options.

 1.)
 Sign a document in support of the elimination of the Binding Caucus Rule.